tedklin/dynamical/docs/design.md

 *DiscretePlant*
 - *namespace dynamical*
 - *type: template class implementation of Plant*
-- The using declaration lets us inherit all non copy-control constructors directly from Plant.
+- The first using declaration lets us inherit all non copy-control constructors directly from Plant.
 - Inheritance can be a little bit tricky with templates, see quick explanation [here](https://isocpp.org/wiki/faq/templates#nondependent-name-lookup-members) for why we need an explicit *this->* and typename declarations.

+*ContinuousPlant*
+- *namespace dynamical*
+- *type: template class implementation of Plant*

 ### analysis.h

+overall notes
+    - The Eigen library doesn't play well with *auto* type deduction, so I spelt out matrix types even where using *auto* would make sense.
+A small tradeoff between verbosity and guaranteed correctness.

 *get_controllability_matrix*
 - *namespace dynamical::analysis*
 - *type: template function*
-- Since the dimensions of the returned matrix depends on template parameters, *auto* was used as the return type (no trailing return type as allowed in C++14).
 - I'm not entirely sure what goes on behind the scenes when I use a template argument (*state_dim*) directly as a default argument for the *num_steps* parameter, but tests have shown that this works.
     - TODO: understand this better.
 - The current implementation returns the controllability matrix by value.
 This could be an expensive operation if the matrix is large.
 An alternative is returning by reference, but undefined behavior would result because the controllability matrix is defined and created locally (in the function itself).
 Returning by reference would require the user to do something like manually define their own controllability matrix first, then pass it by reference as an argument to the function.
 Since this is a generic analysis function that would probably not be called in real-time implementations (it will most likely be run offline first), the inconvenience of forcing the user to declare their own type / dimensions for the controllability matrix outweighs the cost of the copy operation.